Hodaifa98/Ports-scanner-Python/README.md

 This program is multi-threaded because that way it can scan a large number of ports in a short period, and it uses the Queue data type to store ports because it's the preferred way to communicate data between threads.

+Note: You can change the number of threads used to scan the ports.
+The default is "500".

 ## Usage:
 ```python ports-scanner.py```